-Follonica and its gulf are situated between the promontory of Piombino and Punta Ala, in front of Elba Island.
-The Tyrrhenian Sea laps its shores and the Colline Metallifere (ore-bearing hills) surrounds it.
-The main nearest town is Grosseto, situated about 40 kilometres northwest of the city.
-The area of Follonica is ancient in origin and was already settled in Etruscan and Roman times.
+Follonica and its gulf are situated between the promontory of Piombino and Punta Ala, in front of the Elba Island.
+The Tyrrhenian Sea laps its shores and the Colline Metallifere area surrounds it.
+The nearest main town is Grosseto, situated about 40 kilometres northwest of the city.
+The origins of the area are ancient: it was already settled in Etruscan and Roman times.
 Evidence of this is the medieval castle dating to 884, known as Castello di Valli, which still overlooks the modern town from a nearby hill.

 The name Follonica has ancient origins and derives from the word “fulloni”, the antique bellows used for furnaces.
 In fact, in the past Follonica was known for working and casting iron.
-It became an important industrial centre during the kingdom of grand duke Leopold II, who founded the Reali e Imperiali Fonderie (Royal and Imperial Foundries) and Follonica in 1834.
-A modern steel and iron factory was built close to the antique Medicean furnace and, today, many buildings have been converted into an iron museum and a library.
+It became an important industrial centre during the kingdom of grand duke Leopold II of Tuscany, who founded the Reali e Imperiali Fonderie (Royal and Imperial Foundries) in 1834.
+A modern steel and iron factory was built close to the antique Medicean furnace and, today, some buildings have been converted into an iron museum and a library.
 After the industrial crisis of 1970 with the closing of the steel industry, Follonica invested in the summer tourism, due to the presence of sandy and rocky beaches protected by pine forests.

-What to see and do in Follonica Iron museum: the Museum was born in 1995 to save from destruction the artistic castings and wooden models still preserved in the plant closed in 1970.
-It preserves and collects Etruscan and nineteenth-century tools and wooden models of objects made of cast iron produced in the foundries of Follonica.
-There is also an Etruscan furnace, the foundries, a round oven, the clock tower and other buildings related to the plant in addition to the great Palace of the Grand Duke.
+The Iron museum preserves and collects tools from the Etruscan times up to the nineteenth-century, like wooden models of objects made of cast iron produced in the foundries of Follonica.
+There are also an Etruscan furnace, the foundries, a round oven, the clock tower and other buildings related to the factory in addition to the great Palace of the Grand Duke.

-Church of San Leopoldo: this church designed by Alessandro Manetti and built between 1836 and 1838 is the best representation of the level of specialization reached by the foundry of Follonica.
+This church designed by Alessandro Manetti and built between 1836 and 1838 is the best representation of high specialization reached by the foundry of Follonica.
 It is the only example in Italy of a church pediment made by cast iron, a material that was also used in the furniture and in the decorations.

-Castle of Valli: the castle is situated on the hills behind Follonica and we have tracks of it since 884, when it was the summer residence of the bishops of Lucca.
-After few passages it finally went to the Grand Duchy of Tuscany.
+The castle is situated on the hills behind Follonica and we have tracks of it since 884.
+At that time it was the summer residence of the bishop of Lucca.
+In the end, after a few passages, it went to the Grand Duchy of Tuscany.
 Today, the ruins, some well-preserved buildings and part of the walls are visible from the majestic tower.

-Pievaccia: the Pievaccia is located in the place of the same name in the town of Follonica.
-These are the remains of a large fortified medieval monastery.
-According to a historical tradition, the oldest sacred building built in this place would have been the parish church of Pastorale, which already existed in the eighth century.
+The Pievaccia is what remains of a large fortified medieval monastery on the top of the Poggio Chierico hill.
+Maybe the oldest sacred building built in this place might have been the parish church of Pastorale, which already existed in the eighth century.

 West: Lido (sand); Prato Ranieri (sand); Boschetto (sand and pine trees); Torre Mozza (sand and pine trees); Carbonifera (sand and pine trees).